okcan/ec2-lamp-buildkite-plugin/README.md

 5. Send a pull request

 ## Roadmap
-1. Lint in the pipeline will be added
+1. shellcheck, plugin-linter, plugin-tester in the pipeline will be added
 2. Docker (options) will be added
 3. Tests will be added